 In a nutshell

-Time-banking is a highly effective community development tool, empowering individuals and groups to bring about change, make choices and take control of their own lives and neighborhoods.
-Time-banking is about building the coproduction economy of the future.
+Time-banking is a highly effective community development tool, empowering individuals and groups to bring about change, make choices, and take control of their own lives and neighborhoods.
+It’s about building the co-production economy of the future.